-A particular concern for many younger people with a cancer diagnosis is how it is going to affect the way they look.
+A particular concern for many people with a cancer diagnosis is how it is going to affect the way they look.
 This usually comes into play after the crisis mode of treating cancer, when you are left to pick up the pieces and see how things have changed such as hair loss, weight loss or gain, or scars or skin changes from radiation therapy.
 To help cope with body image changes, do things that make you feel good about yourself.
 Engage in a form of physical activity that you enjoy most days of the week.
-Eat healthy foods that help you feed energized.
-Wear clothing styles that accentuate what you like more about your body.
+Eat healthy foods that help you feel energized.
+Wear clothing styles that accentuate what you like the most about your body.
 Anything you can do to find comfort and confidence in your body can help.
-The options may include learning acceptance and viewing them as victory scars.
-It is important to speak with your health care team or other individuals you trust, if you find yourself isolating yourself because of these changes.
+One way may be learning some acceptance and viewing them as victory scars.

+It is important to speak with your health care team or other individuals you trust if you find yourself isolating yourself because of these changes.